-You need to do a bit of research before hand.
+You need to do some research before packing your bags and traveling to Turkey.
 Taxis are not your only option when leaving the airport to your hotel or getting back to the airport.
 Shuttlebus services are also available throughout the country.
 This is a bus service that basically runs to and away from the airport to and from certain central locations in the city.
 They normally cost lower than hiring a cab in the city.

-2. Place to stay
+2. Place to Stay in Turkey

-3. Istanbul Card
+3. Istanbul Card or Istanbul Kart

-4. Communication and telephone
+4. Communication and Telephone Calls in Turkey

-If your phone is blocked, it is only a local matter and once you are back in your country everything is back to normal.
-It is therefore wiser to use internet to make a call using social apps like WhtasApp.
+If your phone is blocked, it is only a local matter, and once you are back in your country, everything is back to normal.
+It is, therefore, wiser to use the internet to make a call using social apps like WhatsApp.
 However, you can find a few cellphone operators at the airport where you can purchase a sim card from them.

-5. Knowing a bit of the language
+5. Knowing a Bit of The Turkish language

+Knowing a bit of the language when traveling to Turkey is really essential.
 If any of your friends have some previous experience with Turkey, they will tell you to learn some local phrases.
-Turks take pride in their language and not keen on learning a secondary language.
-If you use a few words of Turkish locals appreciate that and will give you a smile and respect.
-It doesn’t hurt to learn simple phrases, such as hello (selam), thank you (Teşekkür) and goodbye (İyi günler) can help you connect with local better, make turkish friends, and help you get better deals while shopping in there.
+Turks take pride in their language and are not keen on learning a second language.
+If you use a few words of Turkish locals, appreciate that and will give you a smile and respect.
+It doesn’t hurt to learn simple phrases, such as hello (selam), thank you (Teşekkür), and goodbye (İyi günler) can help you connect with locals better, make Turkish friends, and help you get better deals while shopping in there.